-The FSY Residential Counselor is responsible for advising and counseling a small group of students.
+The FSY Counselor is responsible for advising and counseling an assigned group of students.
 Counselors oversee the welfare of each of their students and are the first point of contact when students have questions or problems.
-Counselors work under close supervision of a Residential Director and FSY Program staff with whom they meet weekly for reporting and planning.
+Counselors are under the direct supervision of the FSY Community Coordinators and FSY Program staff with whom they work closely on a regular basis.
 Throughout the summer, Counselors participate in community duties and curriculum work, helping to organize events and activities and to ensure the program runs smoothly.
+In addition, FSY Counselors are considered members of the Yale Summer Session (YSS) residential staff team and are assigned responsibilities related to summer residential college experience and these activities are overseen by the Head of Summer Colleges (HoSC) and the YSS Residential Director (RD) team.

 Responsibilities:

-3. Meetings & Activities: FSY counselors will have mandatory weekly all-counselor meetings with the FSY RDs.
+Meetings & Activities: FSY counselors will have mandatory weekly all-counselor meetings with the FSY team and have a one-on-one meeting with each Community Coordinator during the FSY program.
+In addition, FSY counselors are encouraged to meet with the Director of FSY and/or Program Coordinator during office hours or by appointment at any point during the program.
 FSY counselors hold frequent sessions with their counselees throughout the week based on a specifically designed curriculum that aligns with the various programming planned for the students.
 Counselors are expected to lead team-building activities and will participate in certain workshops with their students, as assigned.

-4. Shifts: Counselors will be expected to plan and attend evening events such as movie nights, game nights, etc. and shifts in the buttery in conjunction with YSS counselors.
+Coverage: Counselors will be expected to plan and attend evening events such as movie nights, game nights, etc. and complete morning and evening rounds and buttery shifts in conjunction with YSS counselors.
 Counselors will have multiple shifts to assist with checking in FSY students at various workshops/presentations but are not expected to attend every session with their counselees.
-RDs will provide a schedule of shifts for the entirety of FSY.
-Any pre-assigned duties may be exchanged with other counselors to arrange for a more compatible schedule IF (a) both counselors agree; (b) the RDs are informed; and (c) the switch is made at least 24 hours in advance of the assigned duty (so that the RD on duty is aware who is responsible for the respective shifts).
-To ensure the smooth operation of the FSY program, counselors should avoid last-minute shift changing.
-Note: Counselors who request a shift change but are unable to secure a replacement are still responsible for covering their assigned shift.
+Community Coordinators will provide a schedule of shifts for the entirety of FSY.
+Any pre-assigned duties may be exchanged with other counselors to arrange for a more compatible schedule IF (a) both counselors agree; (b) the Community Coordinators are informed; and (c) the switch is made at least 24 hours in advance of the assigned shift (so that the Community Coordinators are aware of who is responsible for the respective shifts).
+To ensure the smooth operation of the FSY program, counselors should avoid frivolous, repeated, and last-minute shift changing.
+Counselors who request a shift change but are unable to secure a replacement are still responsible for covering their assigned shift.

-5. Trips: Counselors must attend all FSY trips off campus which typically include the Outdoor Education Center, a zip-lining excursion, and a trip to New York City.
+Trips and Events: Counselors must attend all FSY trips off campus which typically include the Outdoor Education Center, team building activity, and a trip to New York City.
 Counselors will also be expected to help with the planning and execution of these events.
 In addition to off-campus trips, Counselors are expected to assist with the alumni event and attend the final dinner.
+If an end-of-summer staff event is held, all Counselors are expected to participate.

-6. Move-In/Move-Out: All counselors must be in residence during the move-in and move-out periods.
-Counselors help to move students into their colleges as assigned during the designated move-in period.
-Counselors escort students to their rooms with their luggage and talk to students about mandatory meetings, the dining hall, facilities, etc. At the end of the summer, Counselors inspect student rooms and suites to ensure that garbage is removed, and furniture is intact and collect the students’ keys and turn them into the housing office.
+Move-In/Move-Out: All counselors must be in residence during the move-in and move-out periods.
+Counselors create door signs to welcome students and help to move students into their colleges as assigned during the designated move-in period.
+Counselors escort students to their rooms with their luggage and talk to students about mandatory meetings, the dining hall, facilities, etc. At the end of the summer, Counselors inspect student rooms and suites to ensure that garbage is removed and furniture is intact.

-7. Pre-FSY activities: Prior to the FSY program, Counselors will be asked to attend a residential staff meeting and participate in a Bulldog Days event and Information Session(s).
-Counselors will also be asked to complete a handful of tasks including the creation of their biographical profile to be shared with students and working in pairs to submit NYC trip proposals for RD and FSY program staff review and approval.
+Pre-FSY activities: Prior to the FSY program, Counselors may be asked to attend a program staff meeting and participate in a Bulldog Days event with admitted students/potential FSY participants.
+Counselors will also be asked to create their profile to be shared with students and participate in a pre-arrival Information Session.
+In the weeks leading up to FSY, counselors will also be responsible for working in pairs to submit NYC trip and study break proposals for review and approval, as well as other pre-program planning activities.

 Required Education and Experience

 Any currently enrolled Yale undergraduate or graduate student in good academic standing or any Yale alumnus is eligible to apply.
-While no single formula can describe the sort of person who would make the most effective counselor, applicants should be mature students who enjoy working with others and who feel committed to the intellectual and social values of residential college life.
-The job also requires excellent communication skills, resourcefulness, integrity, good judgment, and energy.
+Additional qualities include strong communication skills, maturity, empathy, resourcefulness, integrity, good judgment, and energy, as well as a commitment to the intellectual and social values of residential college life.

 Compensation

-FSY Counselors are given free room and board for the orientation period and the ten weeks of YSS, plus a tuition reduction for the equivalent of one summer course credit.
-We recommend that counselors who choose to take advantage of their free course credit take the course in Session A. Counselors who would like to take a course during Session B should note this on their application as they will need to obtain permission from FSY staff to ensure that the course will not conflict with their counselor responsibilities.
-If an FSY Counselor decides not to enroll in a summer course, this tuition reduction cannot be converted into an additional stipend.
+FSY Counselors are provided free room and board for the orientation period and the ten weeks of YSS (an approximate value of $8,150), plus a tuition reduction for the equivalent of one summer course credit (a value of $5,270).
+Counselors who choose to take advantage of their free course credit can only take a course Session A. If an FSY Counselor decides not to enroll in a summer course, this tuition reduction cannot be converted into an additional stipend.

 The Counselor position requires a significant commitment during summer.
-Counselors may undertake limited part-time employment and other activities only if these extra commitments do not conflict with their scheduled counselor responsibilities.
+Counselors may undertake limited part-time employment and other activities (maximum 10-15 hours per week) only if these extra commitments do not conflict with their scheduled counselor responsibilities.

 Additional Information